 How to Grow Your Crochet Granny Square

-This four round granny square is a perfect motif for so many projects.
+This four round crochet granny square is a perfect motif for so many projects.
 But you can make it larger if you want to.
 Simply repeat round 4 as many times as you would like to make a bigger square; you'll be increasing by 2 sts on each side, 8 sts total per round.
+Don't forget that each corner should have two single crochet stitches with a ch2 in between.

 This works with most yarn and hooks to grow the square larger.
-However, depending on your materials and your tension, you may find that a larger square begins to get too tight.
-Either loosen your stitches and add some additional stitches... in the center of each row to compensate.
+However, depending on your materials and your tension, you may find... that a larger square begins to get too tight.
+You can loosen your stitches and / or add some additional stitches in the center of each row to compensate.
+Play with options if you find your square getting too small.